edwinc91/sharing_is_caring/README.md

 and vent/share to others, regardless if you know them or not.

 <h4>Technology Used: </h4>
-The app itself was made using NodeJS, AngularJS, and MaterializeCSS.
+The app itself was made using NodeJS, MongoDB, AngularJS, and MaterializeCSS.

 <h4>Future Work: </h4>
 I want to possibly add users, so that people have the choice to post anonymously or not.
 Also, I am still deciding on if I want alternating colors